 Post-glacial climate change and its effect on a shallow dimictic lake in Nova Scotia, Canada

-This study of a lake in Lunenburg County gives us a good idea of Nova Scotia’s historical climate, vegetation and habitation potential since the last Ice Age, and the animation below illustrates the concepts in the following paper abstract.
+This study of a lake in Lunenburg County gives us a good idea of Nova Scotia’s historical climate, vegetation and habitation potential since the last Ice Age, and the animation below illustrates some of the changes noted in the following paper abstract.

 Brent Lennox, Ian Spooner, Timothy Jull, William P. Patterson